-- Digital Strategist (3 to 5 years of experience) 4 to 8 Lakhs per annum.
+- Digital Marketing TL / Senior Strategist (3 to 5 years of Experience): 2 to 5 Lakhs Per Annum*

-- Digital Marketing Manager or Head (5 to 10 years of experience) 8 to 25 Lakhs per annum.
+- Digital Marketing Manager (5 to 10 years of Experience): 5 to 12 Lakhs Per Annum*

 Digital and Social Media Marketing has revolutionised the world.
 It is your turn to be a part of this revolution through my Free course on Digital Marketing.